iceman404/Mero-Virtual-Saathi/README.md

 Additional changes will soon arrive.

-### This project is also being refactored at the moment.
+### This project is being refactored at the moment.